Student retention 8% higher with parent engagement

-On average, student retention was 8% higher for a student when their parent or guardian received regular updates on student progress, compared to students with a parent who did not receive similar updates.
+On average, student retention was 8% higher for a student when their parent or guardian had data access compared to students with a parent who did not have access

 CampusESP recently conducted an exploratory study of parent engagement and student retention based on 6,438 students enrolled at nine universities in the Fall of 2020.
-At most schools, the more frequently a parent received academic and financial updates on their student, the more likely the student remained enrolled and made progress toward completing their degree.
+Results showed that students whose parent had financial and academic data access in CampusESP had higher retention rates than average.

 Additionally, the data showed that the impact of parent engagement on retention is highest for students of color.